 The Hardhats community serves itself and others by working on projects that supplement the software and documentation available in VistA.
 The following projects are a result of many hours of effort by volunteers.
 Enjoy the fruit of their labors and consider returning the favor by working on these and future projects.

-These instructions were updated in 2016, and 2018.
+These instructions were updated in 2016 and 2018.
 OSEHRA has funded a part of the update.
-The old instructions are from 2004-2006.
-They are left here for reference.
+The old instructions (2004-2006) have been left here for reference.

 New Instructions (2016-2018)